 We at The Law Offices of Jeremy W. Howe, Ltd. are dedicated and experienced Rhode Island and Massachusetts Estate Planning, Elder Law and Divorce Attorneys in the following practice areas:

-- We assist clients with all of their Rhode Island Divorce and Family Law cases each year.
-We draft hundreds of pension division documents (Qualified Domestic Relations Orders or “QDROS”) for other attorneys and their clients.
-We also have spoken on behalf of the Rhode Island Bar Association and other groups such as the Rhode Island Family Court - Inn of Court , and to Divorce Attorneys in Rhode Island as to the Special knowledge required to represent Military Clients and Military Spouses in their Divorce and Family Law cases.
+- We represent clients with all of their Rhode Island Divorce and Family Law cases.
+We have drafted hundreds of pension and 401k division documents (Qualified Domestic Relations Orders or “QDROS”) for other attorneys and their clients.
+We have also spoken on behalf of the Rhode Island Bar Association and other groups such as the Rhode Island Family Court - Inn of Court, to educate divorce and family law attorneys regarding the special knowledge required to represent Military members and their spouses effectively.

 - We represent clients and their families and frequently lecture on Estate Planning, Elder Law, Special Needs Planning, Wills, Trusts, and Estates in Rhode Island.
 We now serve Massachusetts Clients in these practice areas as well.